cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 -   The `scope` parameter is suggested to always be set to `openid profile email offline_access` to get an access token that can be used to fetch the basic information of the logged in user afterwards (`openid profile email`), as well as a refresh token (`offline_access`).
 -   The `redirect_uri` must already be registered on our end as a valid redirect URI (see [requirements](#requirements)).

+The `/authorize` URL supports more parameters than the ones used in this example.
+See [login parameters](#login-parameters) for more info.

 The authorization server will then show the UiTID login form (step 3), and the user logs in (step 4).

 After a successful login the authorization server will redirect the user back to the given `redirect_uri`, with an extra `code` URL parameter (step 5).
 So the redirect URL will look like: